 Most suppliers offer a range of different payment methods, allowing customers to find one that works for them.
 If you are not sure which way to pay then take a look at our list below- we hope it will help.

 Monthly direct debit will usually be the cheapest way to pay for your energy bills, as most suppliers offer a discount for doing it this way.
 This is an agreed, set amount that will be taken out of your bank account on the same day of every month.
 As you use less energy in summer, you should build up a credit balance which will cover your extra energy usage in the winter.
-If you choose this payment method it is important to keep an eye on your bills, as you may end up with a debt if your winter usage is substantially more than your summer usage.
+If you choose this payment method it is important to keep an eye on your bills, as you may end up with a debt if your winter household energy usage is substantially more than your summer usage.

 The exception to this is if you have a smart meter.
 These new types of meter relay information daily to your supplier so they always know what you are using, and only charge you for that amount.
 See our Smart meters guide for more information.